 Revenue recognition is essential to measure the financial results of your projects correctly.

-The goal is to record income when it is actually earned, ensuring financial reports accurately reflect the company's true performance.
-This helps provide stakeholders with a clear and reliable picture of the company's financial health.
+The goal is to record income when it is actually earned, ensuring financial reports accurately reflect the company's actual performance.
+This helps give stakeholders a precise and reliable picture of the company's financial health.

 What is revenue recognition?